 Frequently asked questions

-No home insurance company will be the cheapest for everyone because there are too many unique factors that go into calculating a premium.
-As a starting point for your search, though, Bankrate has reviewed 2021 data obtained from Quadrant Information Services and found Erie insurance and USAA offer some of the cheapest average annual rates in the U.S. for $250,000 in dwelling coverage.
+No single home insurance company will be the cheapest for everyone because there are several unique factors that go into calculating a premium.
+As a starting point for your search, Bankrate has reviewed 2023 data obtained from Quadrant Information Services and found Erie insurance and USAA offer some of the cheapest average annual home insurance rates in the U.S. for $250,000 in dwelling coverage.
 But keep in mind that these may not be the best or cheapest providers for you.
 Talk to your insurance agent and get quotes from multiple companies to see which insurance company can offer you the best rates based on your needs.